 They include the following:

-Surgery is a quick and effective way to reduce growth hormone levels and is recommended to people with acromegaly.
-It involves the removal of the tumor causing excess GH, thus, resulting in relief of acromegaly symptoms in the patient.
+Surgery is a quick and effective way to reduce growth hormone levels and is recommended for people with acromegaly.
+It involves the removal of the tumor causing excess GH, thus, resulting in the relief of acromegaly symptoms in the patient.